lyesbouchoucha/svm-evolution/README.md

 # svm-evolution-from-scratch

-This repository provides a from-scratch implementation of linear and non-linear classifiers using Python and NumPy.
-The objective of this project is to demonstrate the mathematical and algorithmic progression that led to modern Support Vector Machines (SVM).
+This repository provides from-scratch implementation of linear and non-linear classifiers using Python and NumPy.
+The objective of this project is to demonstrate the mathematical and algorithmic progression that led to modern Support Vector Machines.

-This project builds the algorithms step-by-step, highlighting the limitations of early models and how subsequent mathematical innovations resolved them.
+This project highlights the limitations of early models.

 ## Implemented Algorithms

-The project is structured around four core implementations, each addressing a specific mathematical challenge:
+The project is structured around four core implementations:

 1. **Perceptron (`src/perceptron.py`)**
    * Implements the classic error-driven learning algorithm.